 By Rabbi Tzvi Rosen, Star-K Kashrus Administrator; Editor, Kashrus Kurrents

-As Pesach begins tonight, the grocery bills have mounted and the bank account has dwindled.
-The Jewish housewife courageously attempts to hold the household budget intact without compromising her strict standard of Pesach Kashrus.
+As Pesach nears, the grocery bills mount and the bank account dwindles, the Jewish housewife courageously attempts to hold the household budget intact without compromising her strict standard of Pesach Kashrus.
 She asks: Are there products in the marketplace that live up to their claims of fresh, pure, natural, or additive-free that can be purchased worry-free without special Passover certification, or are there legitimate kashrus concerns that would require the product to carry reliable Kosher for Passover certification?
 Let us take a behind-the-scenes look at some of these potential products.

 Can the Passover consumer confidently purchase fresh fruits and vegetables without worrying about the wax coatings used to maintain the freshness of the fresh fruit and vegetables?
 Our research of food grade waxes has shown that soy proteins may be used as a thickener in some waxes.
 This means that the waxes may contain kitniyos derivative.
 However, since the soy protein would be batel b’rov, it is a minor ingredient, which would be permissible on Pesach, and would not pose a problem to supermarket fruits and vegetables.